AlkenD/starlight/docs/src/content/docs/environmental-impact.md

 The more data a web page transfers, the more energy resources it requires.
 In April 2023, the median web page required a user to download more than 2,000 KB according to [data from the HTTP Archive][http].

-Starlight builds pages that are as lightweight as possible.
+Starstruck builds pages that are as lightweight as possible.
 For example, on a first visit, a user will download less than 50 KB of compressed data — just 2.5% of the HTTP archive median.
 With a good caching strategy, subsequent navigations can download as little as 10 KB.

 ### Images

-While Starlight provides a good baseline, images you add to your docs pages can quickly increase your page weight.
+While Starstruck provides a good baseline, images you add to your docs pages can quickly increase your page weight.
-Starlight uses Astro’s [optimized asset support][assets] to optimize local images in your Markdown and MDX files.
+Starstruck uses Astro’s [optimized asset support][assets] to optimize local images in your Markdown and MDX files.

 ### UI components

 Components built with UI frameworks like React or Vue can easily add large amounts of JavaScript to a page.
-Because Starlight is built on Astro, components like this load **zero client-side JavaScript by default** thanks to [Astro Islands][islands].
+Because Starstruck is built on Astro, components like this load **zero client-side JavaScript by default** thanks to [Astro Islands][islands].

 ### Caching